adriano-229/api_rest/README.md

-### Minimalistic RESTful API - Version 1.0
+# Minimalistic RESTful API - Version 1.0

-This project is a **Version 1** implementation of a simple RESTful API using the client-server architecture.
-On the server side there is both a web view and a RESTful API, the former is the same as the clients whereas the latter is the one
+This project is an implementation of a simple RESTful API using the client-server architecture.
+The server module contains the RESTful API, while the client module is responsible for consuming the API endpoints.
-that allows clients to perform CRUD (Create, Read, Update, Delete) operations on brands and products.

-#### Class Diagram
+## Class Diagram

 **Brand** contains the following attributes: